matthiasgoergens/shy-heap-rs/plan.markdown

 Funny enough, to run the whole thing we need a soft heap itself.
 But it doesn't need to be configurable.
 So we can use one with the previous rule (or we can even try using the same rule, if work gets smaller quickly enough?)

 For now, try a fixed `epsilon` inner-soft-heap.
 Afterwards, we can explore.

+---

+Hmm, our original heap is a min-heap, and the soft-heap we are using for the selection is also a min-heap.
+Can we use the same?
+Well, let's implement the simplest way first, and then we can generalise / embed.
+(Especially since we corrupt / pool together almost everything in the ephemeral heap anyway, so its structure will be thrown away.)